-Today we're announcing NUM, a new DNS-based protocol to store and retrieve structured data
+Today we're announcing the experimental NUM protocol, a new DNS-based protocol to store and retrieve structured data

 The Namespace Utility Modules (NUM) protocol can be used to store structured data for any domain name or email address.
 NUM records can be stored in the DNS of the independent NUM zone (e.g.